vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 This problem of free memory mostly shows up in document mode, where reading long paragraphs of text are all considered a single volley and therefore one might run out of memory.
 CS provides `^memorymark` and `^memoryfree` so you can explicitly control this while reading a document.
+And more recently provides `memorygc` which copies data from heap to stack, and then copies back only the currently used data.

 Buffers are allocated and deallocated via `AllocateBuffer` and `FreeBuffer`.
 Typically they are used within a small block of short-lasting code, when you don't want to waste heap space and cannot make use of